-Your morning is at leisure, or you can choose to join our wonderful Heidelberg optional tour.
-In the afternoon, you’ll set off on a tour of Speyer and its eponymous 11th-century cathedral.
-Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many former emperors and heads of state.
-Later, you will enjoy a coffee, cake, and conversation during an insightful home-hosted event.
+This morning you arrive in Speyer, a pretty town of church towers and red-roof houses.
+Your morning is at leisure, or you can join our wonderful Heidelberg optional tour to visit the extraordinary red sandstone castle and Old Town.
+After lunch on board, pay a visit to a local Speyer household to share coffee, cake, and conversation.
+Later, you’ll set off on a tour of Speyer and its eponymous 11th-century cathedral, a wonder of Romanesque architecture.
+Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many emperors and heads of state.
+Back on the ship, get ready to celebrate German-style during a festive party!

 Join an optional tour to Heidelberg, a UNESCO World Heritage Site that is home to Germany’s oldest college, Heidelberg University.
 Enjoy panoramic views from the plaza of imposing Heidelberg Castle, a Gothic-Renaissance ruin of red stone looming above the downtown and see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.

-Embark on a walking and canal tour in Strasbourg
+Discover Strasbourg on a walking and canal tour

 You’ll ride along the scenic Bundesstrasse 500, an impressive auto route that’s commonly referred to as the Schwarzwaldhochstrasse, or “Black Forest High Street.”
 Zoom along a road that rises dramatically from 200 to 3,000 feet above sea level in a mere 10-15 mile stretch.
 You’ll arrive at the historic Berghotel Mummelsee, a popular tourist destination for the past 120 years.
 You’ll head to the hotel restaurant for a Black Forest cake-making demonstration and tasting.
 Afterwards, you may stroll around the lake and shop for traditional Black Forest products like cuckoo clocks, cherry liqueur, and more.